-The College pays the full premium for the first six months for the Extended Health (including Vision, Hearing Care and Catastrophic Drug Coverage (CDC)) and Dental Care benefits.
-Thereafter, the survivor may elect to continue these benefits and is required to pay the College quarterly, in advance, the full cost of the Plans.
+The eligible survivor may elect to continue Extended Health Care, Dental Care, Vision and Hearing Care.
+The College pays the full premium for the first six months for the Extended Health Care coverage.
+Beyond six months, the eligible survivor will be required to pay the full premium for the Extended Health Care coverage.
+The eligible survivor may elect to continue the Vision, Hearing and Dental Care coverage, and is required to pay the College quarterly, in advance, the full cost of the Plans.

-If the eligible survivor is in receipt of a lifetime monthly survivor pension from the CAAT Pension Plan, the survivor may then elect to participate in retirement benefits provided such election is made within 31 days from the date you (deceased employee) would have reached age 65 and the eligible survivor continues to be eligible for benefits under OHIP or another Canadian medicare plan equivalent to OHIP from another province or territory.
+Thereafter, the eligible survivor who is in receipt of a lifetime monthly survivor pension, may elect to participate in retirement benefits provided such election is made within 31 days from the end of the month you would have reached age 65 and the eligible survivor continues to be eligible for benefits under OHIP or another Canadian medicare plan equivalent to OHIP from another province or territory.